Akuli/python-tutorial/modules.md

 ```

 You are probably wondering how `time.time()` can be used and why its
-timing starts from the beginning of 1970. `time.time()` is useful
+timing starts from the beginning of 1970. `time.time()` is useful for
-for measuring time differences because we can save its return value
+measuring time differences because we can save its return value to a
-to a variable before doing something, and then afterwards check how
+variable before doing something, and then afterwards check how much it
-much it changed.
+changed.
+There's an example that does this in [the example
+section](#examples).

-If you want to know why it starts in 1970 you can read something like
+If you want to know why it starts from 1970 you can read something like
 [this](http://stackoverflow.com/questions/1090869/why-is-1-1-1970-the-epoch-time).
 See `help(time.strftime)` if you want to know about more format
 specifiers like `%d`, `%m` etc. that `time.strftime` can take.